hyperledger/iroha-2-docs/src/guide/security/generating-cryptographic-keys.md

 :::

-To generate a new key pair having only just cloned the Iroha repo, run the following command from the project's `root` directory:
+After [installing Iroha](/guide/install.md), run the following command from the project's `root` directory to generate a new key pair:

 ```bash
 $ cargo run --bin kagami --release -- crypto